 If there are any failures, run the following command and then re-run the chip-tool command:

 If you are having difficulty getting the chip-tool to commission the device successfully, it may be because you have more than one network interface available to the chip-tool.
 The device on which you are running the chip-tool must be on the same Wi-Fi network as your RS9116 or WF200 and there cannot be another network interface on the device that is running the chip-tool.
 For instance, if you have an Ethernet connection as well as a Wi-Fi connection, you need to unplug the Ethernet connection and try running the chip-tool as in step #2 above.

-As the device remembers the Access Point credentials given for commissioning, if you want to run the demo multiple times, do a factory reset by pressing the BTN0 on EFR32MG24 for about 6-7 seconds.
+As the device remembers the Access Point credentials given for commissioning, if you want to run the demo multiple times, do a factory reset by pressing the BTN0 on EFR32MG12 or EFR32MG24 for about 6-7 seconds.
 The LED0 will flash 3 times and the QR code will appear again on the LCD screen.
 After a factory reset, BTN0 needs to be pressed again to view the QR Code.

 The commissioning command mentioned above does the following: